 NECE New Year's Reception, 28 January 2014, Brussels (Belgium)

-The NECE Network invites MEPs3, media representatives as well as practitioners and stakeholders in citizenship education to discuss issues in the run-up of the European Parliament elections 2014.
-Recommendations and conclusions of the 2013 NECE Conference in The Hague (the Netherlands) will be presented and discussed in Brussels as well as four scenarios on the future of the EU in 2030.
-Well-known Dutch publicist Paul Scheffer will be present to talk about the future of the EU in times of change.
-The goal of the evening is to spark a dialogue between citizenship education and European policymakers.
-More information as well as the programme are coming soon.
+The NECE Network invited MEPs, media representatives as well as practitioners and stakeholders in citizenship education to discuss issues in the run-up of the European Parliament elections 2014.
+Recommendations and conclusions of the 2013 NECE Conference in The Hague (the Netherlands) were presented and discussed in Brussels as well as four scenarios on the future of the EU in 2030.
+Well-known Dutch publicist Paul Scheffer and MEP Doris Pack were present to talk about the future of the EU in times of change.
+The goal of the evening was to spark a dialogue between citizenship education and European policymakers.
+For papers and more information please check »here«

 Countdown to EU Elections 2014 - Debating Europe Vote 2014